 - Business: Whenever possible, we include local Indigenous-owned businesses in our supply chain.

-- In 2018, Cenovus spent $197 million on goods and services provided by locally-owned Indigenous companies for a total of over $2.8 billion since 2009
+- Cenovus has spent over $3 billion on goods and services provided by Indigenous businesses since 2009.

-Find out more about our engagement with our Environmental, Social and Governance report.
+Find out more about our Indigenous initiatives in our 2020 Environmental, Social & Governance report.